CARRIE TURBAN KAHN, MA, PSYD

 Following college, I pursued my dream of becoming a licensed clinical psychologist.
 I earned a master’s degree and doctorate in clinical psychology, interned at the Dartmouth Family Medicine Residency Program in Concord, New Hampshire, and completed my post-doctoral training at The University of Virginia Behavioral Medicine Department in Charlottesville, Virginia.
 Behavioral Medicine is my specialty.

-My husband and I are raising three girls whose ages range from 4-12.
-We have two dogs (a senior rescued black lab and a greater swiss mountain puppy).
+My husband and I are raising three girls whose ages range from 5-13, and we have a greater swiss mountain dog.
 If I am not working at our medical center, you’ll find me taxiing my girls to and from their ever-increasing school activities.
-I’m in the car with the bumper sticker that reads: “Mom’s Taxi” -- give me a wave when you see me!
+I’m in the car with the bumper sticker that reads: “Mom’s Taxi” — give me a wave when you see me!

 In my not-so-free time, I love reading, traveling, trying new cooking recipes, and boating with my family.